ATHENA – the AutoCAD application for curtain wall design and facade engineering

 - 3D design: a versatile 3D design section with the possibility of generating parts lists and production drawings automatically from a 3D design.

 - Engineering: powerful computational tools for structural analysis and building physics.

 - Sheet editing: a sheet editing program for sheet design and development.

 ATHENA is fully BIM-enabled via the IFC interface.
-Using the interface it is possible to transfer ATHENA 3D facade models to so-called BIM programs, such as for example, Autodesk Revit, and, say, to carry out collision checks with other project subsections.
-Also, objects can be transferred from Revit to ATHENA and then be fitted with profiles, infills, sheets, etc. These can then be returned afterwards.
+Using the interface it is possible to transfer ATHENA 3D facade models to so-called BIM programs, such for example, Autodesk Revit, and, say, to carry out collision checks with other project subsections.
+Furthermore, objects can be transferred from Revit to ATHENA and then be fitted with profiles, infills, sheets, etc. These can then be returned afterwards.

 ATHENA contains four functional groups covering a range of performance for which you would have to procure four different programs.

 2D drawing functions are tuned for the rapid production of section and elevation drawings, plan views and production drawings.
 Numerous little helpers particularly promote productivity.
 For example, routines for semifinished products, membranes, thermal insulation, welded seams or panels or the very extensive standard parts library which, apart from the illustration and labeling of the parts, also provides information on approvals and installation hints.
 Or the tools for the management of materials, layers, and blocks.
 Particularly, advantageous – all ATHENA objects are intelligent ARX objects and can be labeled and edited with a double click!

 The powerful 2D tools of ATHENA increase productivity, save work time and costs, plus also help the designer to concentrate on the essential aspects of his work.